-In his book Love & Respect, Dr. Eggerichs says, “No husband feels affection toward a wife who appears to have contempt for who he is as a human being.
+Dr. Eggerich writes in his book, Love & Respect, “No husband feels affection toward a wife who appears to have contempt for who he is as a human being.
 The key to creating fond feelings of love in a husband toward his wife is through showing him unconditional respect.”
-So, you might be wondering “What if my husband isn’t doing anything to earn my respect?”
-Dr. Eggerichs also writes, “There is no justification for a husband to say, ‘I will love my wife after she respects me’ nor for the wife to say, ‘I will respect my husband after he loves me.’”

 The truth is that we are called by God as wives to respect our husbands.
 Ephesians 5:33 says,” However, each one of you also must love his wife as he loves himself, and the wife must respect her husband.”
-The command to the wife is to “respect her husband”, not if he loves her or if he has a great paying job or if he acts like she wants him to or when he earns her respect in every way; just simply to “respect her husband”.
+The command to the wife is to “respect her husband”, not if he loves her or if he has a great paying job or if he acts like she wants him to or when he earns her respect in every way.
+None of that is included.
+It simply says to “respect her husband”.

-What if your husband isn’t doing a lot at the moment to make you feel like showing him respect?
-What if he isn’t doing a lot that makes you naturally want to respect him at the moment?
+So, what if your husband isn’t doing a lot at the moment to make you feel like showing him respect?
+What if he isn’t doing a lot that makes you naturally want to respect him?
 How do you show respect when you don’t feel like it?